-USACE works with other agencies to aggressively monitor the Chicago Sanitary and Ship Canal (CSSC) to characterize downstream Asian carp populations, to monitor for the presence of Asian carp above the electric barriers and also to analyze the effectiveness of the electric barriers.
+USACE works with other agencies to aggressively monitor the Chicago Area Waterway System and Illinois Waterway to characterize downstream Asian carp populations, to monitor for the presence of Asian carp above the electric barriers and also to analyze the effectiveness of the electric barriers.

-Individually-coded transmitters have been surgically implanted into more than 5400 fish of all sizes in the Chicago Area Waterway System, resulting in over 18.2 million detections.
+Individually-coded transmitters have been surgically implanted into more than 674 fish of all sizes in the Chicago Area Waterway System, resulting in over 29.1 million detections.
 Since 2011, two transmitters implanted into Common Carp downstream of the barriers have been located upstream, although no detections were observed at barrier receivers.
-The most plausible explanation being assisted passage via barge entrainment; both transmitters were either expelled or the host had expired.
+The most plausible explanation is assisted passage via barge entrainment; both transmitters were either expelled or the fish had expired.

 For more information on telemetry, please send an e-mail to email@example.com

 For more information on electrofishing, please send an e-mail to firstname.lastname@example.org